Who Parallel Parents Link With

 Care Today links with Parallel Parents by providing a transitional link between residential and family-based settings.
 Many of Care Today's residential homes are specialised fostering resource centres which offer support to more challenging and complex fostering placements experiencing difficulties adjusting to family living.
 Resource centres offer a variety of intervention strategies such as outreach work to meet the specific needs of the young person, residential respite and bridging placements to support placement stability, and family intervention work.

-Training 2 Care is a City & Guilds approved training and development center which provides both internal and external training for social workers, managers, residential care staff and foster carers.
+Training 2 Care is a City & Guilds approved training and development centre which provides both internal and external training for social workers, managers, residential care staff and foster carers.
 All their courses are aimed at enhancing the quality of care given by people working with looked after children and young people.

-Training 2 Care provide specialist training for our foster carers on subjects such as behavior management, attachment training, life story work, internet safety, therapeutic approaches, first aid, preparing for independence and much more.
+Training 2 Care provide specialist training for our foster carers on subjects such as behaviour management, attachment training, life story work, internet safety, therapeutic approaches, first aid, preparing for independence and much more.
 Training is also tailored to suit particular the interests and requirements of our foster carers depending on the type of children they look after and their individual needs.